viktoryngvi/Verklegt_1/Tasks /Hönnun Requirements B.md

 ### **Requiremenst**

 1.
- - **Clubs** Við Þurfum að hafa ferlið þannig að, þú þarft að vera í **club**, "The club is like an umbrella term, that has a name, club colors, home town, country."
+ - **Clubs** - Við Þurfum að hafa ferlið þannig að, þú þarft að vera í **club**, "The club is like an umbrella term, that has a name, club colors, home town, country."
 2.
- - **Tournament Rewards** Búa til klassa sem vistar stig sem klubbinn, player, og "club level"
+ - **Tournament Rewards** - Búa til klassa sem vistar stig sem klubbinn, player, og "club level"
  - teams and players can earn points for doing well.
 Added requirements is to keep track of such rewards at both the player, team and club level.
 3.
- - **Statistics and history** Búa til klassa sem inniheldur allt tölfræðaleg efni og söguna bakvið hvert einstakling til dæmis getum við sagt...
+ - **Statistics and history** - Búa til klassa sem inniheldur allt tölfræðaleg efni og söguna bakvið hvert einstakling til dæmis getum við sagt...

- - Player – When viewing player’s information it should be possible to see (or ask to see) player statistics like (wins, earnings, clubs played for, teams played on, tournaments participated in etc.).
+ -**Player** – When viewing player’s information it should be possible to see (or ask to see) player statistics like (wins, earnings, clubs played for, teams played on, tournaments participated in etc.).
 -  **Team** – When viewing a team’s information it should be possible to see (or ask to see), won